The Animal Turn

 Social communication in bats by Gloriana Chaverri, Leonardo Ancillotto, and Danilo Russo; Social calls used by a leaf-roosting bat to signal location by Gloriana Chaverri, Erin H. Gillam and Maarten J. Vonhof; A short history of nearly everything by Bill Bryson; bat sound recordings made by Richard Ranft from the British Library’s Wildlife & Environmental Sounds.

-The Animal Turn is part of
+The Animal Turn is part of the

 A.P.P.L.EAnimals in Politics, Law, and Ethics researches how we live in interspecies societies and polities.